 - Aid digestion

-- Supply your body with all of the essential amino acids
+- Supply your body with the essential amino acids

-- Rich in valuable minerals including iron and B vitamins
+- Nourish your body with minerals and vitamins including iron and B vitamins

-As big fans of sprouted buckwheat, we have included it in a few of our favourite products; the Garam Masala crackers have been mentioned.
+As big fans of sprouted buckwheat, we have included it in a few of our favourite products; we’ve mentioned the Garam Masala crackers.
 Erbology Tkemali Buckwheat Crackers are a wonderful mixture of tart and savoury, while our Greek Olive Crackers are subtle and versatile.
 You could also mine all the benefits of buckwheat by adding our Tigernut Granola to your breakfast repertoire.
 Made with sea buckthorn, aronia berries, tigernut (a tuber), and sprouted buckwheat, this granola has a wonderfully satisfying texture.

 This tigernut and buckwheat granola is packed with sprouted energy without any added sugar or preservatives.
 Tigernuts are natural prebiotics, and although buckwheat flies under the radar in the product name, you will reap all of its numerous benefits.
 The granola is so dense with the good stuff that a small amount contains all you need to feel sated and nourished.